Rule #8

 It’s all about the long-run.

-try and time the market.
-If you are in it for the long run, waiting a day or
+A corollary to this is that it is not worth the effort to try and time the market.
+If you are in it for the long run, waiting a day or two for the right time to buy or sell will have little impact on your portfolio 40 years from now.

-Keep in mind that 99% of long-term investing is doing
+Keep in mind that 99% of long-term investing is doing nothing.

 Rule #10

-time rather than timing.
-The beautiful thing about compound interest is that it
+Trust in time rather than timing.
+The beautiful thing about compound interest is that it grows exponentially.
+As Albert Einstein stated, compound interest is the “greatest mathematical discovery of all time”.

-more tangible, know that $1 invested in stocks in 1802 would have grown to $11
+To make it more tangible, know that $1 invested in stocks in 1802 would have grown to $11 million by the end of 2005!

 .